-Hailed by National Geographic Society as one of America’s Top 10 Mountain Bike Towns, Harrisonburg is the perfect getaway for heart pumping adventure.
-Situated in the shadows of the Alleghany and Massanutten Mountains, this vibrant city boasts a diverse mix of peaceful county trails, bike-friendly city streets, winding single tracks, and challenging mountain bike courses as well as outfitters and guides to get you where you want to be.
-Harrisonburg represents all types and levels of cycling and cyclists.
-Cycling is part of our culture here in Harrisonburg.
-Come and see for yourself why the riding is so beloved, the roads cherished, and the experience casual and friendly.
-Harrisonburg is the Cycling Capital of the Valley, but there are plenty of other beautiful nearby towns, city and county roads, and mountain trails begging to be explored on two wheels.
-Discover a comprehensive networks of these routes through the Bike the Valley Trails.
+Hailed by National Geographic Society as one of America’s Top 10 Mountain Bike Towns, Harrisonburg is the perfect getaway for a heart-pumping adventure.
+Situated in the shadows of the Alleghany and Massanutten Mountains, Harrisonburg boasts a diverse mix of peaceful county trails, bike-friendly city streets, winding single tracks, and challenging mountain bike courses, as well as outfitters and guides to get you where you want to be.
+Harrisonburg represents all types of cycling and levels and cyclists.
+Cycling is part of our culture here!

 Places to Bike & Walk

-The Bluestone Trail is a 1-mile shared-use path that connects people between James Madison University; Port Republic Road and Hillside Avenue; Purcell Park and the surrounding neighborhood; and businesses along Stone Spring Road.
-The shared-use path is 10-feet wide, hard surfaced, and is used by many walkers, joggers, and bicyclists for transportation and recreation.
-Visitors driving to visit the Bluestone Trail can park their vehicles at Purcell Park.
+The Bluestone Trail is a 1-mile shared-use path that connects people between James Madison University, Port Republic Road and Hillside Avenue, Purcell Park and the surrounding neighborhood, and businesses along Stone Spring Road.
+The shared-use path is 10-feet wide, hard surfaced, and is used by many walkers, joggers, and bicyclists for both transportation and recreation.
+Visitors driving to visit the Bluestone Trail can park their vehicles at Purcell Park

 801 Hillandale Avenue, Harrisonburg, VA 22801

-Located off of Route 42 south on Hillandale Avenue, this 74 acre park has 12 picnic shelters, playground equipment, and a 1.3 mile walking trail.
+Located off of Route 42 south on Hillandale Avenue, this 74 acre park has 12 picnic shelters, playground equipment, and a 1.3 mile walking and cycling trail.
 The trail includes 11 pieces of exercise equipment that targets strength, cardiovascular health, and flexibility.
 The park includes a regulation sand volleyball court, two asphalt basketball courts, three restroom facilities, two horseshoe pitching areas, and a reproduction log cabin.
 Shelters 1, 3, 6, 7, 12 and all comfort stations are wheelchair accessible.

 Hillandale Park also marks the entrance to the Rocktown Bike Trails.